The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

 Second, the adoption of affirmative action lowered the earnings of UERJ's highly-ranked students.
-Our DD estimates show that top enrollees' hourly wages decreased by 14 percent in majors with high affirmative action take-up relative to those with lower take-up, and this decline persisted up through the end of our data range.
-Notably, we also find declines in earnings for highly-ranked underrepresented minority students who could have gained admission to UERJ even in absence of the affirmative action.
-We do not find significant changes in the demographic characteristics and admission scores of top enrollees in more- vs. less-affected majors, although our point estimates suggest that compositional effects could play a small role in our earnings results.
+In our DD analysis, top enrollees' hourly wages decreased by 14 percent in majors with high affirmative action take-up relative to those with lower take-up.
+This effect persisted up through the end of our data range.
+We also find declines in earnings for highly-ranked underrepresented minority students who could have gained admission to UERJ in absence of affirmative action.
+We do not find significant changes in the characteristics and admission scores of top enrollees in more- vs. less-affected majors, although point estimates suggest that compositional changes could play a small role in our results.
 Instead, we find evidence that the negative spillover effects on earnings were driven by both networking and learning mechanisms.
-The adoption of affirmative action reduced the likelihood that top enrollees obtained jobs at high-paying firms affiliated with UERJ peers and alumni, and it also reduced the performance of UERJ's top students on Brazil's national college exit exam.
+The adoption of affirmative action reduced the likelihood that top enrollees obtained jobs at high-paying firms affiliated with UERJ peers and alumni, and it reduced the performance of UERJ's top students on a college exit exam.

-Taken together, our findings show that elite universities face a tradeoff between promoting upward mobility for disadvantaged students and maintaining sources of their value added that stem from admitting high-achieving and wealthy students.
-Further, our results suggest that disadvantaged students with the highest admission scores may have been better off if UERJ's affirmative action policy had been smaller in scale.
+Our findings show that elite universities face a tradeoff between promoting upward mobility for disadvantaged students and maintaining sources of their value added that stem from admitting high-achieving and wealthy students.
+Further, our results suggest that disadvantaged students with the highest admission scores may have been better off with a smaller-scale affirmative action policy.